Principal Staff

 Director ~ Dip.Arch, RIBA, AABC

-Architectural training at Canterbury School of Architecture 1980-1986.
-Practical Training year at the Department of Education and Science in 1984.
+Simon undertook his architectural training at Canterbury School of Architecture 1980-1986, and completed his practical Training year at the Department of Education and Science in 1984.

-Worked in private practice for three firms since 1986, schemes include commercial offices, community facilities, halls of residence, churches, restaurant, domestic and restoration.
+He has worked in private practice for three firms since 1986, schemes include commercial offices, community facilities, halls of residence, churches, restaurant, domestic and restoration.
 Worked on a winning submission in an invited competition for student accommodation at Brasenose College, Oxford in 1993 which has since been completed.
-Joined Russell Hanslip Associates in December 1993 and became an Associate of Russell Hanslip Associates in 1998.
-Included on the AABC Architects Accredited in Building Conservation Register in 2004.
+Simon joined Russell Hanslip Associates (now Hanslip & Company) in December 1993 and became an Associate in 1998.
+He was included on the AABC Architects Accredited in Building Conservation Register in 2004.

 Nicholas Weedon